-In linguistics, the term usage relates to the habits of word use among a language’s native speakers.
-So a usage error might be the misuse of a word in place of another or the use of an idiom outside its conventional meaning.
+In linguistics, the term usage relates to the habits of language use among a language’s native speakers, particularly with regard to the meanings of words and phrases.
 Grammar relates to the functions of words, the construction of sentences, and how words combine to make sentences.
-So, for example, the misuse of a comma, an incorrect verb inflection, and a misplaced adverbial phrase are grammar errors.
 Usage evolves continually, often rapidly, and is subjective in many ways.
-Grammar is more technical and tends to evolve more slowly.
+Grammar is more rule-based and objective and tends to evolve more slowly.
+The two subjects are often lumped together, usually under the term grammar, but for people who study and teach about them, they warrant very different approaches.

 Examples